Micro 4/3

 Figure 4.
 MTF of slanted edge.

-For measuring MTF, I used ImageJ by the NIH with the SE_MTF plugin by Carles Mitjà et al. The above MTF graph is one of the outputs generated by this plugin when one of the slanted edges in the target is selected.
+For measuring MTF, I used ImageJ by the NIH with the SE_MTF (dead link), now hosted here) plugin by Carles Mitjà et al. The above MTF graph is one of the outputs generated by this plugin when one of the slanted edges in the target is selected.
 The graph is an average of the three color channels, which in this case are identical.
 It can be seen that the 50% MTF (0.5 on the y-axis) is located at approximately 115 lp/mm, which can be regarded as the maximum native theoretical resolution of this sensor at 50% MTF.
 A possible unknown is whether, and how much, sharpening is applied in-camera without telling the user.
 This would certainly alter the MTF.
 Demosaicing also likely affects MTF, but modern cameras lacking a physical anti-aliasing filter are getting better and better at avoiding artifacts while preserving as much image information as feasible.

 The Nyquist limit, discussed above, in theory could allow a best-case resolution for vertical or horizontal line-pairs of